dejse/sqlstrings/README.md

 select count(*) from tab1;
 ```

-In R, we can map the sql statements as strings to list attributes:
+In R, we can map the sql code as strings to a list:

 ```r
 library(sqlstrings)